-If you’d like to join us but need help figuring out which voice type you are, this guide is for you.
+If you’re looking to join one of our singing courses, but need help figuring out which voice type you are, this guide is for you.
 Listen to recordings of ‘Habanera’ from Bizet’s Carmen performed by the Chorus of Opera North, and sing along to see which one feels most comfortable!

 Soprano